pfh/jsandr/README.md

 # jsandr

 Early development.
 Utilities to help R and Javascript work together.
+Features are opinionated, and subject to change.